 When from nie hilles a naked rout of Faunes

-With hideous cry on the
+With hideous cry assembled on the place,

 Which with their feete vncleaneuncleane the water fouled,

-Threw down the seats, &and
+Threw down the seats, &and drouedrove the Nimphs to flight.

 [Son.
 11]